BSCPT, MSc, (Gunn) IMS

 Keith is a passionate movement specialist focused on helping his clients achieve long-term success with their rehabilitation and has extensive experience treating sports-related injuries.
 He believes in assessing the way his clients move to address the root cause of the problem, ultimately helping his clients prevent re-injury instead of treating surface-level symptoms.
 Keith's clients will usually leave his treatments having learned to walk, run, bend, squat, sit and move in different ways then they are used to.

 Keith hails from Nova Scotia where his interest in the human body and athletics began.
 He was introduced to the physiotherapy profession after suffering numerous sports injuries while playing competitive hockey, soccer and rugby.
-His passion still lies in sport, where he helps develop preventative injury programs and volunteers his time for onside coverage for local hockey and soccer organizations.
+His passion still lies in sport as he is the physiotherapist for our Canadian national snowboard halfpipe team and he also volunteers his time for on-ice therapist coverage for the local Calgary Buffaloes hockey association.

-Whenever he has the chance, he still straps on the blades as much as possible to play in local gentlemen's hockey leagues.
-He also enjoys snowboarding, cycling, mountain biking, running, hiking, camping and playing squash.
+Whenever he has the chance, he still straps on the blades to play in local gentlemen's hockey leagues.
+He also enjoys snowboarding, skiing, cross country skiing, cycling, mountain biking, running, hiking, golfing, camping and playing squash.

 Keith is a level 2 shift concussion provider, he is also certified in functional dry needling, spinal and peripheral joint manipulation, medical acupuncture, and is able to order diagnostic imaging.
 He also attends advanced courses annually on movement impairments and rehabilitation to help you move better.